Tate-Stradling/drmario64-mods/README.md

 # Dr. Mario 64 Level+ Mod

 The goal of this mod is to allow players to **start at higher levels**:
-- In the original version of 1 player classic mode, the highest starting level is 21, and while you can continue to the following levels, you cannot retry them without going back to level 21.
-This mod enables you to **start at any level from 0-24** (levels after 24 have the same number of viruses), and lets you **retry each level individually**.
+- In the original version of 1 player classic mode, the highest starting level is 20-21 (depending if you've unlocked level 21 yet), and while you can continue to the following levels, you cannot retry them without going back to level 20 or 21.
+This mod enables you to **start at any level from 0-23** (levels after 23 have the same number of viruses), and lets you **retry each level individually**.
 - In the original multiplayer modes (vs. computer or players) the highest you can set someone is level 20.
-This mod enables you to start up to level 24.
+This mod enables you to start up to level 23.

 ## Known Errors